 Common wisdom today tells us that timing the market doesn’t work.
-As hard as investors may try, earning massive profits by timing buy and sell orders around future market price movements is an elusive concept.
+As hard as investors may try, earning big profits by correctly timing buy and sell orders just before prices go up and down is far from easy.

 Taking Advantage of Small Market Dips

-As you can see, there are big risks in attempting to time the market.
-In some cases, as with Brexit, there is a clear path to profits.
-In other situations, as happened with the Amazon deal to buy Whole Foods, investors looking to profit from an overreaction are left with a loss.
-Because there is a lot of risk in attempting to time the markets, never invest more than you can afford to lose.
+As you can see, there are real risks and palpable rewards in trying to time the market.
+In some cases, as with Brexit, a common-sense belief about future market prices will work out to your advantage.
+In other situations, as happened with Costco after the Amazon news, investors looking to profit from an overreaction are left with a loss for several months.